Karan Chandra Dey

 Requires Presence.

-Designer and AI builder at the intersection of UI/UX, creative technology, software, and business — with a focus on AI implementation and strategy.
+Designer and AI builder working at the intersection of UI/UX, creative technology, and healthcare.

-Over the past year I've gone deep into one question: what can one person actually build with AI tools, without a large team or budget?
+Over the past year, I've focused on a single practical question: what can one person build with AI tools, without a large team or budget?
+The short answer is — quite a lot, if you work with the right approach.

-On the consulting side, I work with individuals and teams 1-on-1 to help them cut through the noise and start using AI in ways that are immediately useful for their specific context — whether that's building a workflow, prototyping an idea, or simply learning how to use these tools well.
+I work 1-on-1 with individuals and teams to cut through the noise and apply AI to their specific context — whether that's rebuilding a workflow, prototyping an idea, or developing the practical skills to use these tools well.